-Sunstone Metals Ltd (ASX: STM) is pleased to announce strong assay results from hole BMDD008 at the Brama porphyry prospect within its Bramaderos project in Ecuador.
-The results further highlight the potential for Brama to host a substantial gold-copper porphyry system.
+Sunstone Metals Ltd (ASX: STM) is pleased to announce strong assay results which show drilling intersected 505m of mineralised gold-copper porphyry at the Brama prospect within its Bramaderos project in Ecuador.

+The results from hole BMDD008W1 that was drilled as a wedge off hole BMDD008 commencing at 347.1m downhole (Figure 1), further highlight the potential for Brama to host a substantial gold-copper porphyry system (Figure 2).